Definition

 An authentication factor is a category of credential that is intended to verify, sometimes in combination with other factors, that an entity involved in some kind of communication or requesting access to some system is who, or what, they are declared to be.

-Types of authentication factors:
+Types of authentication factors

-• Knowledge factors: A knowledge factor is something you know, such as a user name and password.
+• Knowledge factors.
+A knowledge factor is something you know, such as a username and password.

-• Possession factors: A possession factor is something you have, such as a smart card or a security token.
+• Possession factors.
+A possession factor is something you have, such as a smart card or a security token.

-Single-factor authentication is based on only one category.
-The most common SFA method is a user name and password combination (something you know), although biometric authentication is becoming more common.
-The security of SFA relies to some extent upon the diligence of users.
-Best practices for SFA include selecting strong passwords and refraining from automatic or social logins.
-Nevertheless, for any system or network that contains sensitive data, it's important to add additional authentication factors.
-Multifactor authentication (MFA) involves two or more independent credentials for more secure transactions.
+SFA is based on one category.
+The most common SFA method is a username and password combination (something you know).
+The security of SFA relies to some extent on the diligence of users.
+Best practices for SFA using passwords include selecting strong, unique passwords and not reusing passwords across accounts.

-This was last updated in December 2014
+This was last updated in March 2023

 Continue Reading About authentication factor